-Harris Prairie Church of Christ began as a small rural church on the prairies of Granger, Indiana about 150 years ago as part of the American Restoration Movement.
+Harris Prairie Christian Church began as a small rural church on the prairies of Granger, Indiana about 150 years ago as part of the American Restoration Movement.
 Our church never officially joined any denomination, but we identify ourselves with the Independent Churches/Churches of Christ.

 The following are the three specific elements that drive our church: